OneMoreSummer/academic-kickstart/content/post/does-your-county-have-more-or-less-male-english-cricketers-who-went-to-independent-school-than-the-national-average/index.md

 Around 45% of all male professional players have had a cricketing education paid for by mum and dad which is just 0.5% of the general population*.
 Where will we be in 2030?

 This is not the fault of the independent schools.
 They do an amazing job.
 The pathway ecosystem seems to have changed over the last 15 years and these schools have become more aligned with counties.
 This has saved counties money and they have a regular stream of ‘oven ready’ cricketers at age 18.
 But at what cost?
-Radically reducing the potential ‘tlent pool’?
+Radically reducing the potential ‘talent pool’?
 Changing the culture of cricket?
 Disconnecting from fans?

 The ECB could fund a number of state school hubs, possibly linked to multi-school Academies/Trusts, to a level that could genuinely compete with the top independent cricketing schools.
 Exemplars exist such as the Canterbury Academy.
 We can do better!